Glycemic index diet: Losing weight with blood sugar control

 The claim: Proponents of the glycemic index diet claim that you can improve or reduce the risk of serious diseases, including diabetes and cardiovascular disease.

-The reality: Almost any diet can reduce or even reverse risks factors for diabetes and cardiovascular disease — if it helps you shed excess weight.
+Almost any diet can reduce or even reverse risks factors for diabetes and cardiovascular disease — if it helps you shed excess weight.
 And most weight-loss diets can improve blood cholesterol or blood sugar levels, at least temporarily.

 On the other hand, the glycemic index doesn’t rank foods according to how healthy they actually are.
 Indeed, some foods with the preferred lower GI ranking may, in fact, be less healthy because they contain large amounts of calories, sugar or saturated fat, especially packaged and processed foods.
 Both potato chips and ice cream, for instance, have a lower glycemic index ranking than do baked potatoes, even though baked potatoes are generally considered healthier.
 So while lower GI items may help blood sugar balance, choosing them indiscriminately could lead to other health problems.